Ethelind b. kaba

 Passionate about advancing equity, human dignity, and potential, Ethelind previously founded The Stargirl Initiative, a nonprofit dedicated to empowering teen and tween girls, for which she was named a Changemaker by MN Women’s Press.
 She also offers her experience and talents to several organizational committees and boards, including:

 - National Governing Board Member, The Jeremiah Program, a nationwide organization dedicated to transforming the lives of low-income single mothers and their children

-- Board of Regent, Augsburg University, a private university known for its commitment to an intentional experience for all students, defined by excellence and guided by faith
+- Board of Regents, Augsburg University, a private university known for its commitment to an intentional experience for all students, defined by excellence and guided by faith

 - Committee Member, Twin Cities Habitat for Humanity, advocates for affordable housing

 - Previous volunteer roles also include serving as a member of the Edina Public Schools Legislative Action Committee and TPT Community Resiliency Advisory Council.